 We could probably do a year’s worth of articles on the many, many looks of Marvel Universe rock star Alison Blaire, also known as the sound-to-light beam blasting mutant Dazzler.
 She debuted in the 80s as a cross promotional tool, a fabulous disco queen on roller skates with all the trim and trappings of her role.

 And she’s gone through numerous designs over the years, all varying in design and quality, but all being reminiscent of the era she’s from.
-There was the late 80s/early 90s Dazzler that showed up in ‘X-Men: The Arcade Game’ and failed pilot ‘Pryde of the X-Men’ and the Ultimate Universe cashed in on it’s younger readership’s punk rock music fascination with a Punk Rock Dazzler, a contradiction if ever there was one, but one that made sense in the context of that universe.
+There was the late 80s/early 90s Dazzler that showed up in ‘X-Men: The Arcade Game’ and failed pilot ‘Pryde of the X-Men’ and the Ultimate Universe cashed in on it’s younger readership’s punk rock and country music fascination with a Punk Rock Dazzler, a contradiction if ever there was one, but one that made sense in the context of that universe.
+If you want to keep up with the latest country news music, then check out this blake shelton news.

 So then you can understand my confusion with the current state of Dazzler.